-The Packaging and Transport of Nuclear Substances Regulations (PTNSR), made under the NSCA, include a number of obligations that are relevant to this guide:
+The PTNSR 2015, made under the NSCA, include a number of obligations that are relevant to this guide:

-- 1. Subsection 15(7) states that "Every carrier of radioactive material shall implement and maintain work procedures to ensure compliance with these Regulations and shall keep a record of those procedures." - 2.
-Subsection 18(1) states that "Every consignor, carrier and consignee of radioactive material shall implement a radiation protection program and shall, as part of that program: - a. keep the amount of exposure to radon progeny and the effective dose and equivalent dose received by and committed to persons as low as reasonably achievable, social and economic factors being taken into account, through the implementation of - i. management control over work practices - ii. personnel qualification and training - iii. control of occupational and public exposure to radiation - iv. planning for unusual situations - b. prevent persons from receiving doses of radiation higher than the radiation dose limits prescribed by the Radiation Protection Regulations [4]
+- 1. Paragraph 25(4)(c) states that "Every carrier of radioactive material must implement and maintain work procedures to ensure compliance with these Regulations and keep a record of documenting those procedures." - 2.
+Subsection 31(1) states that "Every consignor, carrier and consignee of radioactive material, other than one who only handles or transports excepted packages, must implement a radiation protection program and must, as part of that program, - (a) keep the amount of exposure to radon progeny and the effective dose and equivalent dose received by and committed to persons as low as reasonably achievable, taking into account social and economic factors, through the implementation of - (i) management control over work practices, - (ii) personnel qualification and training, - (iii) control of exposure to radiation by personnel and the public, and - (iv) planning for unusual situations;